OtherRealms/Shot-Manager-Guide/index.rst

 This documentation is intended for the paid version available on Blender Market, however features included in the lite version are included.

 Version 0.7 and above do not support versions of Blender below 2.90.
+Material overrides is now legacy and will only work if legacy mode is enabled.

 Main vs List
 ============